emrgnt-cmplxty/automata/README.md

 # "L1" docs are the docstrings written into the code
 # "L2" docs are generated from the L1 docs + symbol context
-# Build/refresh and embed the L2 docs
 automata run-doc-embedding-l2

 # "L3" docs are generated from the L2 docs + symbol context
-# Build/refresh and embed the L3 docs
 automata run-doc-embedding-l3
 ```